The Dollar Store Can Cost You More: What Not to Buy at the Dollar Store

 Family Dollar or Dollar Tree: Are They the Same?

-The "Big Daddy" of the The Dollar discount stores chain is Dollar Tree, Inc. Only the Dollar Tree is a true dollar store.
-While Family Dollar Stores boasts many items priced at $1 or less, it also has many more priced higher than $1 and even higher than $5.
+The "Big Daddy" of the the dollar discount stores chain is Dollar Tree, Inc. Only the Dollar Tree is a true dollar store.
+While Family Dollar Store boasts many items priced at $1 or less, it also has many more priced higher than $1 and even higher than $5.

 Every single item is exactly one dollar including top brand named foods.
 The ambience is relaxing, spotless and friendly, while clerks bag your treasures with a smile.

 If you aren't lucky enough to find a store like this, you'd best be careful and watch the prices and quality of the products.
 Since I've had plenty of experience buying the wrong stuff at so-called dollar stores, I thought I'd help you out by doing some careful research.
 Hopefully you'll learn from my mistakes.